Postdoctoral research fellowship (2 years) on mechanisms of autophagy

 The successful candidate is expected to independently further their own studies but also be in close collaboration with other members of the team.
 Independence and good ability to collaborate are therefore requirements.
 Good command of written and spoken English is also a requirement.

 Experiences in cell imaging, western blotting, siRNA, CRISPR-Cas9, molecular cloning, protein expression and purification are strong merits, as is a good record of research publication within these areas.

 Cover letter including research interests, qualifications and motivation for applying (max 2 pages),

 CV including list of publications,

-Submit your application as a PDF marked with the reference number FS 2.1.6-2512-21, both in the file name and in the subject field of the email, to firstname.lastname@example.org.
-The application can be written in English (preferably) or Swedish.
-Application deadline is 14 February 2022.
+Submit your application as a single PDF marked with the reference number FS 2.1.6-952-22, both in the file name and in the subject field of the email, to firstname.lastname@example.org.
+The application can be written in English or Swedish.
+A copy of the application would also be sent to email@example.com Application deadline is 26 June 2022.